 Do you consider yourself a fan of the arts?
 How about poetry?
 How about poetry where the verse is also themed around the feline form?

 “She sights a bird — she chuckles,” begins the short poem, uncannily channeling the way a cat reacts when they see an idling bird.
 But unfortunately for the feline, the robin in questions manages to fly away before she can turn him into an afternoon snack.

 Since then, the antics that go on in a “beautiful pea-green boat” have entertained children and adults across the world.

 T.S.
-Eliot owned many cats throughout his life and was fond of giving them lavish names like George Pushdragon and Pettipaws.
+Eliot cared for many cats throughout his life and was fond of giving them lavish names like George Pushdragon and Pettipaws.
 The playwright also tapped into the feline form through the medium of poetry.

-Due to the size of her clowder, Ella becomes known as “Cat Lady Mason” in this ode to those who are unabashedly cat crazy.
+Due to the size of her clowder, Ella becomes known as “Cat Lady Mason” in this ode to those who are unabashed cat lovers.

 Do you have a favorite cat-themed poem?
 Would your work friends like to hear some poems on Poetry At Work Day?
 Tell us about it in the comments below!